Amiga Games Reviews (Index to Amiga game reviews).

 Those who owned an Amiga in 1985 were living in the future by seven years pretty much across the board.
 Examples:

-• Preemptive multi-tasking GUI OS bolstered by a command-line Shell and ARexx
+- Preemptive multi-tasking GUI OS bolstered by a command-line Shell CLI (and later ARexx)

 As for Amiga upgrades, consider that in 1990 you could purchase for your bigbox Amiga 2000 a 68040 clocked at 25 MHz with MMU and coprocessor that came in at up to 25 MIPS and 8 MFLOPS, which was at least twice as fast as an i80486 clocked at 25MHz.
 And in 1992 you could purchase for your Amiga 500 an 68040 clocked at 28 MHz that was 40 times faster than a stock A500.
 RAM was 32-bit and ranged from 4 megs on the A500 to 32 megs on the A2000.